 Businesses are always evolving so it’s best practice to ensure your vendor management strategy is too.
 Retrospective risk management needs to be a thing of the past."

-Centralising, measuring and analysing third party risk can be automated with vendor management software.
-Gatekeeper offers a dedicated Risk Module that allows businesses to assign Risk Scores based on probability and impact, as well as report on levels of risks via customisable dashboard.
+Centralising, measuring and analysing third-party risk can be automated with vendor management software.
+Gatekeeper offers a dedicated Risk Module that allows businesses to assign Risk Scores based on probability and impact, as well as report on levels of risks via a customisable dashboard.

 6. Set a vendor management policy

 It’s vital to know what risks your vendors can potentially introduce to your business.
 But it’s also important to know the likelihood of it happening and how much work is required to mitigate it.

 By segmenting vendors according to the level of risk they pose, risk mitigation becomes a strategic activity.
 It’s about proactivity rather than reactivity. "

 Your business should also consider the criticality of your vendors.
 If your biggest vendor can’t prove their compliance, what impact can this have on your reputation?
 If a vendor shares confidential business-critical information, can it completely disrupt your organisation?

 Once you have segmented your vendors and know what levels of risk they can introduce, your business needs to create its policies.